Publishing REST endpoints via Gloop service properties

-Aside from creating Gloop REST APIs, there's a simpler way to publish your very own REST endpoints: using Gloop service properties!
-Creating REST endpoints this way is simpler, however, doing so doesn't offer much flexibility compared to what Gloop REST APIs are capable of.
+There's a simpler way to publish your very own REST endpoints: using Gloop service properties.
+Creating REST endpoints this way is quicker, although it doesn't offer much flexibility compared to what Gloop REST APIs are capable of.
 Nevertheless, here are the steps you need to follow in order to create a REST endpoint directly from your Gloop service:

-- Open the Gloop service you wish to expose as a REST endpoint by double clicking on its
+- Open the Gloop service you wish to expose as a REST web service by double clicking on its

 .gloopfile in the Coder Navigator view.

 - Click the table icon in the Gloop service editor toolbar to show the properties of the service.
 The Properties view, by default, will show on the right side of your screen.

 - Click on the REST tab inside the view.

 - Select which HTTP methods your endpoint will support.